 This is understandably a controversial subject in the charity sector, with as many views as there are people to discuss them.
-We have made decisions that we believe walk the line between responsible use of the money generously donated to us and rewarding people well for hard work, talent and commitment.
-The trustees have set a 5:1 salary ratio between the lowest and highest paid roles.
+We’ve made decisions that we believe walk the line between responsible use of the money generously donated to us and rewarding staff well for hard work, talent and commitment.

-As with any organisation that has staff and volunteers working around the country, we need to ensure that we can connect with our entire organisation from time to time.
-We’re building a movement of people within the UK Church dedicated to serving those struggling under the weight of debt and poverty.
-It's impossible to build a unified movement without good communication and relationship.
-This takes many forms including line management and regular phone or video calls.
+As with any organisation that has staff and volunteers working in various areas of the country, we need to ensure that we’re connecting effectively.
+We’re building a movement of people, and any unified movement requires good communication and relationships.
+This takes many forms, including line management and regular phone or video calls.

-We are conscious of the cost of these events and our events teams are trained in effective negotiation skills.
-We utilise our charitable status to secure the lowest prices whilst balancing that with seeking an acceptable quality of venue to ensure smooth running of the conferences.
-We believe the value of the conferences is in forming a vital pillar in the emotional support of staff who are working with vulnerable people in difficult circumstances.
+Where we do need to host events off site, we’re conscious of the cost of these.
+Our People Experiences team is trained in effective negotiation skills and we utilise our charitable status to secure low prices, balancing that with seeking an acceptable quality of venue to ensure smooth running of the events.
+We believe the value of these events is in forming a vital pillar in the emotional support of staff and volunteers who are working with people facing the most difficult circumstances, as well as professional development.
 The huge benefits can also be seen in the longevity of our centre network and staff retention.
-Finally, since we work in the highly regulated finance industry, it is imperative that we ensure regular face to face training with our debt centre team to guarantee regulatory compliance.

-Many of our team need to travel to allow us to outwork our mission.
+Many of our staff need to travel to allow us to outwork our mission.
 This could be to visit a client, or to attend meetings with creditors we work with.
 Our fundraisers need to host and attend events to tell people about our work and raise income.
-There are many reasons we need to travel, but we ensure that it’s done in the best interest of the charity.
-We have clear spending guidelines for expenses and require a line manager to sign off spend.
-As a rule, where possible (and unless disproportionately expensive compared to other options) we use budget hotel chain, Premier Inn.
+There are many reasons we need to travel, and we always ensure that it’s done in the best interest of the charity.
+We have clear spending guidelines for expenses and require sign off from a line manager.
+As a rule, where possible (and unless disproportionately expensive compared to other options), we use the budget hotel chain Premier Inn.
 They are known for providing affordable quality, and allow us to access preferential rates through a business account (therefore also saving money on processing expenses).

-Charities have to walk a fine line when it comes to fundraising.
-They have to spend enough money on fund and awareness raising to ensure the income they need to achieve their charitable objectives without spending so much that not enough money is sent to the front line.
-In an ideal world, every pound donated to a charity would be spent directly on delivering services that help people out of poverty.
-The reality is that it would be reckless to continue to try and grow our services without knowing we could support our existing work, yet we know more and more people need our help.
+Every charity has to walk a fine line when it comes to fundraising.
+We have to spend enough money on raising funds and awareness to ensure the income we need to achieve our charitable objectives.
+We have to do this without spending so much that not enough money is sent to the frontline.
+In an ideal world, every pound donated to Christians Against Poverty would be spent directly on delivering services that help people out of poverty – the reality is that it would be reckless to continue to try and grow our services without knowing we could support our existing work, yet we know more and more people need our help.

 This means we have to fundraise, and if we’re going to fundraise we want to do it well.
 It means investing in talented people to plan and deliver amazing fundraising activities.
-It means investing in technology to ensure hold supporter data securely and can provide a fantastic experience of supporting CAP.
-It means we have to invest money in long term strategies, this could be things like sponsoring conferences, Life Changer events or our fundraising dinners.
+It means investing in technology to ensure we hold supporter data securely and can provide a fantastic supporter experience.
+It means we have to invest money in long-term strategies, such as sponsoring conferences, hosting fundraising dinners and providing resources for individual fundraisers.

 Christians Against Poverty is an independent and regulated organisation, and no donation has or will ever influence our policy or treatment of a client’s case.
 We are legally bound to remain impartial – a rule that we are wholly in agreement with.

 There are times when companies act in ways we deem to be wrong.
 In those moments, we have decisions to make around how to react.
-The vast majority of the time, we will take the issue up with the organisation directly, thanks to the relationships we have built, and seek to resolve it behind the scenes.
+The vast majority of the time, we’ll take the issue up with the organisation directly, thanks to the strong relationships we’ve built, and seek to resolve it behind the scenes.
 This could be an issue with a single case or a systemic problem.
-At other times, we will choose to use a louder voice through the media, a campaign or by joining with other organisations to make a statement.
+At other times, we’ll choose to use a louder voice through the media, a campaign or by joining with other organisations to make a statement.
 We use the best judgement we can to make a decision appropriate to the situation.